Contactless Bank cards

 For more information on co-brand bank cards, please refer to Section C. Bank Card Usage – Co-brand bank cards.

-As the above list is not exhaustive, you may contact your Issuing Bank to check on the eligibility of your contactless bank cards for SimplyGo.
+Please contact your Card Issuing Bank to check on the eligibility of your contactless bank cards for SimplyGo.

 To enjoy added convenience of accessing your travel history and transactions anytime, anywhere, please sign up for a SimplyGo account via the SimplyGo app and register the card(s) that you wish to use for transit payment.

-* If you are using a co-brand bank card, please switch the payment mode of your card to contactless payment at the Assisted Service Kiosks or Top-Up Kiosks located at all MRT and LRT stations, and selected bus interchanges before starting your travel in order to use it for fare payment.
+* If you are using a co-brand bank card, please switch the payment mode of your card to contactless payment at the Assisted Service Kiosks or Top-Up Kiosks located at all MRT and LRT stations, and selected bus interchanges before starting your travel on public transport.

 If you lose your bank card, please call your Issuing Bank immediately to report loss and prevent misuse.

-%Refer to Qns 2 and 3 in the “Introduction to SimplyGo Contactless Bank Cards” section for cards accepted and not accepted in public transit for fare payments
+%Refer to Qns 2 and 3 in the “Introduction” section for cards accepted and not accepted in public transit for fare payments

 #Apple Pay, Fitbit Pay, Garmin Pay, Google Pay and Samsung Pay